Worlds First E-pilgrimage At Frances Lourdes Shrine - UrduPoint

 The anniversary is the "opportunity for all those who are far to get together, even if it will never replace coming on a pilgrimage," he added.

-A team of chaplains were put in charge of responding in different languages on social media about prayer intentions "but also to questions relating to the possibilities of pilgrimages to Lourdes or questions regarding faith," said Mathias Terrier, head of communications for Lourdes.
+A team of chaplains will also be in charge of responding in different languages on social media to priests who answer prayer intentions, "but also to questions relating to the possibilities of pilgrimages to Lourdes or questions regarding faith," said Mathias Terrier, head of communications for Lourdes.

 Like many religious sites, Lourdes has turned to technology to maintain links with devotees after it was closed for the first time ever during France's strict virus lockdown.

-TV Lourdes viewership had already increased, with sometimes almost 150,000 views per day, while the sanctuary's following on Facebook Live jumped over 400 percent and its number of new Twitter and Instagram followers skyrocketed.
+TV Lourdes viewership increased, with sometimes almost 150,000 views per day, while the sanctuary's following on Facebook Live jumped over 400 percent and its number of new Twitter and Instagram followers skyrocketed.

 "During lockdown, we clearly saw that the sanctuary -- closed to the public -- had never had so many visits by any means available.
 We understood that we had to widen these means," said Terrier.